-A term or expression that is defined in the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (NES-F), the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017 (NES-PF), the Resource Management (National Environmental Standards for Storing Tyres Outdoors) Regulations 2021 (NES-STO) or the National Policy Statement for Freshwater Management 2020 (NPS-FM) and used in the Plan, but which is not included in this chapter, has the same meaning as in the Regulations or national policy statement when used in the context of an applicable activity.
+A term or expression that is defined in the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (NES-F), the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017 (NES-PF), the Resource Management (National Environmental Standards for Storing Tyres Outdoors) Regulations 2021 (NES-STO), the Resource Management (National Environmental Standards for Greenhouse Gas Emissions from Industrial Process Heat) Regulations 2023 (NES-GGEIPH) or the National Policy Statement for Freshwater Management 2020 (NPS-FM) and used in the Plan, but which is not included in this chapter, has the same meaning as in the Regulations or national policy statement when used in the context of an applicable activity.

 When determining the meaning of a term or expression used in this document, One Plan users must refer to the Regulations, which should be read in conjunction with the following definitions.
 In the context of an activity regulated by both the One Plan and the Regulations, if any of the following One Plan defined terms preceded by \triangle or \bullet are used, the definition from the Regulations will apply.
-For terms marked with \triangle , plan users must refer to the NES-F and for terms marked with \bullet refer to the NES-STO.
+For terms marked with \triangle , plan users must refer to the NES-F, for terms marked with \bullet refer to the NES-GGEIPH, and for terms marked with \bullet refer to the NES-STO.